andybrucenet/chart-finder/docs/notes/current-chat.md

 ## TODO
 - Avoid unnecessary `.NET` rebuilds: if no backend source files changed, `make stack-refresh` should skip `dotnet build` (and thus prevent spurious stack publishes).
+- Add a proper release flow where client publishes use only `A.B.C` versions (not `-build.*`) and require a matching `CHANGELOG.md` entry before publishing.
+- Lock down the Flutter app model: map the navigation stack, confirm native outputs for every target platform, enforce an MVC split between UI and logic, and wire in a skinnable theme from the start.